anthonyblackham/flexible-jekyll/_posts/2014-04-30-geologic-map.markdown

 tags: [geologic maps, geology, qgis2web, digitizing, arcgis, openlayers]
 ---

 The first opportunity I had to do real GIS work was with the Utah Geological Survey digitizing geologic maps.
 I worked with Zach Anderson in the Geologic Mapping group.
-He was very knowledgable and had a clever process for ditizing that used rule based topologies to insure accuracy.
-It was a volunteer project but was able to acquire college credits for completing it.
+He was very knowledgeable and had a clever process for ditizing that used rule-based topologies to ensure accuracy.
+It was a volunteer project but I was able to acquire college credit for completing it.

 This was the publication I digitized and the final processed GIS data: